canonical/craft-cli/HOWTO_RELEASE.md

 Release early, release often.
 Don't be lazy.

-To use this doc: just replace 0.1.0 with the major.minor.patch version of the release.
-The sequence of commands below should be good to copy and paste, but do please pay attention to details!
+To use this doc: just replace X.Y.Z with the major.minor.patch version of the release.
+The sequence of commands below should be good to copy and paste, but please pay attention to details!

 ## Preparation